-For example, United Airlines currently has a seat sale with deeply-discounted fares from Chicago to various US cities.
-You can fly from Chicago to Cleveland or Pittsburgh for as low as $49 1-way.
+For example, United Airlines recently had a seat sale with deeply-discounted fares from Chicago to various U.S. cities.
+You could fly from Chicago to Cleveland or Pittsburgh for as low as $49 one-way.

-And discount airlines, like Spirit, are well-known for their ultra-low fare promotions.
+Discount airlines, like Spirit and Frontier, are well-known for their ultra-low fare promotions.

-Sometimes 2 airlines serving the same airport will engage in a “fare war,” where each basically tries to out-do the other in offering the lowest fare on a certain route.
+Sometimes two airlines serving the same airport will engage in a “fare war,” where each basically tries to out-do the other in offering the lowest fare on a certain route.

-Perhaps 1 airline is expanding into another airline’s hub and wants to promote their new services.
-Or occasionally, there’s just some ill will between 2 airlines and they battle for the lowest fare.
+Perhaps one airline is expanding into another airline’s hub and wants to promote their new services.
+Or occasionally, there’s just some ill will between two airlines and they battle for the lowest fare.

-Either way, folks benefit from fare wars because sometimes tickets can get really cheap!
+Either way, you can benefit from fare wars because sometimes tickets can get really cheap!

-You can get Big Travel with Small Money by booking mistake fares (which are uncommon) and ultra-low fares, or by taking advantage of fare wars between airlines.
+You can get incredible deals by booking mistake fares (which are uncommon) and ultra-low fares, or by taking advantage of fare wars between airlines.

 Mistake fares don’t last long and, if they’re with an overseas airline, might not be honored.
 But it’s worth booking quickly anyway because in many cases you can get a refund if you cancel within a short time frame.
-Remember: DO NOT CALL THE AIRLINE!
+Just remember: Don’t call the airline!

 Ultra-low fares and fare wars are legitimate fares, but also may not last long depending on the demand for seats.